 Now we’ll give you a short guidelines into the general steps on how you can improve your marketing analytics:

-The process of implementing predictive analytics:
+The process of implementing predictive analytics in marketing:

 1. Data Collection & Cleaning